 Public golf courses that have hosted the PGA Championship

-Bethpage Black moves from a US Open venue to the PGA rota in 2019, and the Ocean course at Kiawah Island will host its second PGA Championship in 2021.
+Bethpage Black moved from a U.S. Open venue to the PGA rota in 2019, and the Ocean course at Kiawah Island will host its second PGA Championship in 2021.
 Several other legendary courses - Pinehurst No. 2 and Pebble Beach Golf Links - could someday land their second helping as well.
 The rest of these public courses have only the memories.
-Here's a photo tour of the public courses that have hosted the PGA Championship, including Bethpage and TPC Harding Park, plus an early look at the 2027 host, the still-under-construction East course at PGA Frisco in Texas:
+Here's a photo tour of the public courses that have hosted the PGA Championship, including 2020 venue TPC Harding Park, plus an early look at the 2027 host, the still-under-construction East course at PGA Frisco in Texas:

 Straits course at Whistling Straits, Haven, Wisconsin